OpenSilver/OpenSilver.Documentation/documentation/general/maui-hybrid-launcher.md

 # MAUI Hybrid Launcher for OpenSilver

-Starting with **OpenSilver 3.2**, you can now run your OpenSilver applications not only in the browser but also as native apps on **macOS, Windows, Android, and iOS**.
-Additionally, you can publish these apps to major app stores: **Google Play, Apple App Store, and Windows Store**.
+Starting with **OpenSilver 3.2**, you can now run your OpenSilver applications not only in the browser but also as semi-native apps on **macOS, Windows, Android, and iOS**.
+Additionally, you can publish these apps to major app stores, including: **Google Play, Apple App Store, and Windows Store**.
 This multi-platform capability is enabled by our support for the new **MAUI Hybrid Launcher**.

 ---

 ## Overview

 The MAUI Hybrid Launcher bridges OpenSilver with the native capabilities provided by .NET MAUI.

 This means you get the best of both worlds:

 - **Web-based UI:** Develop with familiar OpenSilver paradigms.
+The UI is rendered via a WebView, ensuring pixel-perfect consistency accross all platforms.
+An additional benefit of the WebView is the ability to mix and match XAML and HTML/JS-based UI components, allowing to leverage the large JS ecosystem in addition to the C#/XAML one.
 - **Native integration:** Leverage platform-specific features and publish to app stores.
+The C# code is compiled to native, allowing to call native platform APIs without the need for interops.

+It is the same approach that is used by Blazor Hybrid, except that the UI code is XAML/C# instead of HTML/CSS/C#.

 ---